Data Driven Design Network

 It will impact institutional practice within the University of Toronto and beyond by establishing a faculty development program format that can be replicated or extended.
 Descriptions of pilot Workshop Activities are described below.

-Each participating instructor will author a “project profile,” describing their goals, methods, implementation strategy, and their findings.
-A showcase of these inquiry projects will be published on the Open UToronto website.
+Each participating instructor has also authored a “project profile,” describing their goals, methods, implementation strategy, and their findings.

 The six lead instructors are from various divisions/departments, including: